mbatoul/coviz19/README.md

 It is built as a Ruby-On-Rails 6 API and VueJS front-end.

 It currently provides an interactive map and several sets of charts.
 The data used is sourced from [John Hopkins University](https://github.com/CSSEGISandData/COVID-19).
-A script downloads the CSV files provided by on this [repository](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series) and stores the data in the database.
+A script downloads the data from the CSV files on this [repository](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series) and stores it in the database.

 In your development environment, the scripts must be executed as explained below.